 The mortgage deed must also be signed in front of a notary (notaris) and this is usually done at the same time as completion of the property transfer, by the same notary.

-There are two main types of mortgage available in the Netherlands: a linear mortgage or an annuity mortgage.
-The critical point is that any mortgage must include a plan for paying off at least 50 percent of the loan during the loan period.
+There are two main types of mortgages available in the Netherlands: a linear mortgage or an annuity mortgage.
+The critical point is that any mortgage must include a plan for paying off at least 50% of the loan during the loan period.
+Below is an explanation of the main Dutch mortgages available (including a translation for each mortgage in Dutch).

 Linear mortgage (lineaire hypotheek)